 More fabulous Origami for Kids from sites we love!

 Fantastic little Origami Mushrooms.
 Aren’t they adorable?
 The little worms are just the best little detail.
 Check out the wonderful Krokotak for full step by step origami for kids instructions!

-For the NEXT LEVEL , ie Intermediate Origami for Kids, take a look at these:
+For the NEXT LEVEL , ie Intermediate Origami for older Kids, take a look at these:

 So.. are you tempted to give these beginner origami for kids projects a go?!
 I do hope so.
 Have lots and lots of fun exploring these paper crafts!

-If you liked the bookmark corners above.. we have now put them all together for you here over 20 designs to choose from!
+If you liked the DIY Bookmark corners above.. we have now put them all together for you here over 20 designs to choose from!